VGA vs HDMI: Understanding the Differences and Determining the Best Cable for Your Needs

 Audio Transmission:

-VGA cables can't transmit audio signals, requiring a separate cable for audio connectivity.
+VGA cables can't transmit audio signals and, require a separate cable for audio connectivity.
 HDMI supports both audio and video signals through a single cable, simplifying setup and reducing cable clutter.

 Shape and Size: